Marguerite Bachand, Executive Director: email@example.com

-Rosa Maria became the organization’s CPA in 2002 and in 2009 she accepted the Board of Director’s invitation to serve on the board and to act as the CFO of the organization.
-When she was first approached by a colleague to do some accounting for Operation Dignity, she was drawn to its worthy cause, and to this day is still an enthusiastic believer of the positive impact the organization has on the lives of so many people.
-Rosa Maria graduated in Business and Administration at the University of Rome, Italy, eventually moving to San Francisco for a job as an audit manager.
-She soon became a CPA and has had a private practice, providing consulting, accounting, auditing, and tax services for many years.
+Rosa Maria became the organization’s CPA in 2002, and in 2009 she accepted the Board of Directors’ invitation to serve on the Board and to act as the CFO of the organization.
+Rosa Maria graduated with a degree in Business and Administration at the University of Rome, Italy, eventually moving to San Francisco for a job as an audit manager.
+She soon became a CPA and has had a private practice, providing consulting, accounting, auditing, and tax services, for many years.
 During the 5 years she took off to raise her children, she volunteered in various school activities and was PTA treasurer.
 When not working, she enjoys traveling to foreign countries, hiking, and scuba diving.

 Alicia Anderson, Vice President

-This is Alicia’s first year serving on Operation Dignity’s board.
-She currently works for Santa Clara County’s Behavioral Health Department as a Manager of substance abuse treatment programs.
+Alicia joined Operation Dignity’s Board in early 2016.
+She currently works for Santa Clara County’s Behavioral Health Department as a manager of substance abuse treatment programs.
 Prior to that, Alicia worked for ten years with homeless and at-risk individuals in Alameda County, both on the ground and as an administrator of street outreach and housing programs.
 She believes that everyone deserves compassion, grace, and affordable housing and works tirelessly towards these ideals.
 Alicia has her Master’s in Social Work from San Jose State University, and earned her BA in Global Studies from Azusa Pacific University, during which she lived abroad in Russia, working with homeless youth.
-Weekends not spent traveling the globe, she usually spends with her husband and two bulldogs exploring the Bay Area.

 James De los Reyes, Secretary

-This is James’ first year as a board member for Operation Dignity.
 James is an attorney at Boornazian, Jensen & Gerthe and concentrates in construction defect and general civil litigation.
-While not a veteran himself, he is indebted to the men and women who have served our country, including the many members of his family that helped raise and inspire him, and is passionate about serving his local community and the larger veteran community.
+While not a veteran himself, he is indebted to the men and women who have served our country, including the many members of his family who helped raise and inspire him, and is passionate about serving his local community and the larger veteran community.
 He is a Legal Clinics Co-Director for the Filipino Bar Association of Northern California (FBANC) and recently served as pro bono counsel for Bay Area Legal Aid’s family law clinic.
 James received his J.D. from UC Hastings and his B.A. from Stanford University.
 He enjoys time with family and friends, and occasionally going lindy-hopping in San Francisco.

 Morgan joined Operation Dignity’s board in July of 2016.
-After graduating high school, Morgan joined the Air Force as a member of the USAF Security Forces where he worked in law enforcement, force protection, and corrections.
+After graduating high school, Morgan joined the Air Force as a member of the USAF Security Forces, where he worked in law enforcement, force protection, and corrections.
 He was stationed for four years in New Mexico, and served one tour in Mosul, Iraq, after which he transitioned to the Air Force Reserves and served five more years at Travis AFB in Fairfield, until 2013.
 While in the reserves, Morgan completed a Bachelor’s degree in Philosophy at Sonoma State University.
-Currently, he is a graduate student in Public Management and Policy Analysis at California State University, East Bay and works with one of his professors doing research on behalf of a local police department.
+In 2017, he completed a graduate degree in Public Management and Policy Analysis at California State University, East Bay, working with one of his professors to do research on behalf of a local police department.
 He enjoys traveling with his wife, reading, and visiting the Bay Area’s museums and craft breweries.
-Morgan believes strongly in public service ethos, in a civic duty to facilitate the reintegration of veterans, and in protecting the inherent dignity of all – regardless of their present circumstances.
+Morgan believes strongly in public service, in a civic duty to facilitate the reintegration of veterans, and in protecting the inherent dignity of all – regardless of their present circumstances.

 Judy Hui Pasquini